-The scientific terms for the alcohol that people drink are “ethyl alcohol” or “ethanol”.
+The scientific term for the alcohol that people drink is “ethyl alcohol” or “ethanol”.
 Alcohol is produced by a process called fermentation, and is found in beer, liquor, and wine.
 There are other types of alcohol as well, many of which can lead to severe sickness or even death.
 They’re found in cleaning products, rubbing alcohol, some medications, antifreeze, or in fuel, and are NOT for drinking.

 How much alcohol is in a drink?

 It depends on the drink.
 You might think that because a shot glass is small, there’s less alcohol than in a bottle of beer, but that’s not true.
 In fact, a shot glass can hold the same amount of alcohol as bottle of beer or a glass of wine.
 A standard drink is considered 0.6 ounces of pure alcohol.

 The same amount of alcohol is in:

 - 5 ounces of wine

 - 1.5 ounces (a shot) of 80-proof distilled spirits or liquor